xbgmsharp/yapdnsui/README.md

 yapdnsui
 ========

-*Yet Another PowerDNS UI ThatDoesntSuck™ (well, hopefully)*
+*Yet Another PowerDNS web interface*

-The ultimate goal is to produce a slick web interface to PowerDNS that will let you do add/remove/update domains and records in your PowerDNs instance via API.
+The ultimate goal is to produce a slick web interface to PowerDNS that will let you do add/remove/update domains and records in your PowerDNs instance via PowerDNs API.
 You can also see the live configuration and live statistics for demonstration purporse.

 ![yapdnsui_livestats]